DKWA0000/OOPP-HT20/README.md

 ## Planka (OOPP-HT20)
-This project is an app keeping track of users interaction with buss controllants.
-When you see a controllant you report it in the app and other users can interact with your report.
-Either vouching for that the report is good or dis-credit it because you are lying.
+This project is an app keeping track of user interaction with public transport ticket controllants.
+When you see a controllant you can report it in the app, after which other users can interact with your report.
+This can be done by either vouching for or against the credibility of the report.

 ## Screenshots
 Include logo/demo screenshot etc.